Concordium/concordium.github.io/source/mainnet/net/mobile-wallet-gen2/setup-mobile-wallet.rst

 - Send: :ref:`send funds<send-CCD-wallets>`
 - Receive: find and share your address
 - Earn: configure and manage :ref:`baking<baker-mw>` or :ref:`delegation<delegation>`
-- Scan QR code: scan QR code of a dApp, for example
+- Scan QR code: scan QR code of a dApp
 - Account settings: perform some less often used actions on an account
    - Transfer filters: configure filters to show or hide rewards or finalization rewards
    - Show shielded balance: Show the shielded balance tab on the account and the shielding action buttons